-Why I Can’t Help you if Weight Loss is your #1 Goal
+Why Weight Loss shouldn’t be your #1 Goal

 Over and over again we read that diets just don’t work.
 The data is a bit scattered here, but this article from the Scientific American published in 2020 estimated that 80-95% of people who lose a significant amount of body fat do not maintain that loss at 1 year.
 In a 2019 article in the American Journal of Clinical Nutrition, researchers found that dieting actually predicts future weight gain.